Rahul20037237/Optimial_path_finding_viz/README.md

 ## ⚙️ Usage
 1. Run the main script
-`

    ``bash
       python main.py
-The grid will be displayed on the screen.
+2. he grid will be displayed on the screen.

-Press the Space key to visualize BFS starting from the top-left corner (0, 0) to the bottom-right corner (29, 29).
+3. Press the Space key to visualize BFS starting from the top-left corner (0, 0) to the bottom-right corner (29, 29).

-To exit the program, simply close the window.
+4. To exit the program, simply close the window.

 ## ⌨️ Keyboard Controls
 Space: Start the BFS algorithm and reset the grid.